MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 Alright, but how can we allow Github user to access the cluster?

-Well, to do that, we need to add this user to a special config map as shown in this example.
+Well, to do that, we need to add this user to a special ConfigMap as shown in this example.

 ```
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: aws-auth
+  namespace: kube-system
 data:
   mapRoles: |
     - rolearn: <ARN of instance role (not instance profile)>